 Below is an explanation of the theory test, practical test and Pass Plus.
-This will be changing this year, watch this space!

 The theory is a computer based test for which you should spend as much time as you can revising for it.

 The practical test is a supervised test, with an examiner not with your instructor or the person who taught you.

 The Theory Test is made up of two parts; the multiple choice part and the hazard perception part.
 You need to pass both parts to pass the theory test.
 Once you have passed the theory test you can then apply to take your practical driving test.

 The theory test consists of a multiple choice element and a hazard perception element.
 In the multiple choice element there are 50 questions and you have 57 minutes to answer them.
 The pass mark is 43 correct out of 50.
 It will cover; Alertness, Attitude, Safety and Your Vehicle, Safety Margins, Hazard Awareness, Vulnerable Road Users, Other Types of Vehicle, Vehicle Handling, Motorway Rules, Rules of the Road, Road & Traffic Signs, Documents, Accidents, and Vehicle Loading.
 Also a written passage based on a case study that you will have read and then answer 5 questions on it.
 This will not affect the cost or duration of your theory test.